elsa-workflows/elsa-orchard-core/README.md

-# elsa-orchard-core
+# Elsa Workflows for Orchard Core

-Contains modules and themes that integrate Elsa with Orchard Core
+This repository contains modules and themes that integrate Elsa with Orchard Core.